asvvvad1/mono-color/README.md

 Great for a simple documentation page or a web app.

 ## Demo: [here](https://asvvvad.github.io/mono-color)
->  #### The theme changes depending on the viewer's system theme by using CSS' prefers-color-scheme

 ## Download: [here](https://github.com/asvvvad/mono-color/releases) or simply clone the latest release branch

 ## Contributions: